barnaby/mutton/README.md

 $ mutton chat 846590
 Chatting with Deepseek-R1
 > write a short story
-once up a time in ...
+once upon a time in ...
 ```

 ### Manage Your Deployments